 I devoted 26 months to doing fieldwork in a Yemeni American community in southeastern Michigan, and I returned to the community to conduct more fieldwork some years later.
 In subsequent years, my research has delved substantively into the literacy and discourse practices of young people, including those of marginalized or minoritized populations.
 I’ve studied home and school settings of middle and secondary school students as well as migration, diversity, and equity issues experienced by young people and their families who are economically poor, including Arab Muslims as well as other immigrant populations in the U.S. and Europe.
 Recently, and with colleagues at the University of Tanjunpura in Pontianak, Indonesia, I visited schools and explored how children, young people, and pre-service teachers there engage with English language-use.
 I am particularly interested in how all children and young people negotiate their home and school worlds successfully and how a school and its teachers accommodate them.
 I also study academic literacies and classrooms in which youth are labeled as “slow” or “struggling readers” and have published research articles on this topic.

 I serve on several journal editorial review boards, including those of the Journal of Literacy Research and Research in the Teaching of English, and the Journal of Adolescent and Adult Literacy.
 I also review for Ethos, Sociology of Education, and NSF’s Cultural Anthropology Program.
 I am the recipient of the 2012 University of Nebraska Distinguished College of Education and Human Sciences Teaching Award and the 2018 Parents’ Recognition Award for Contributions to Students (University of Nebraska-Lincoln).

-I currently serve as Chair of Graduate Programs in the Department of Teaching, Learning, and Teacher Education.
+I currently serve as the Department Chairperson of the Department of Teaching, Learning, and Teacher Education.